 A new era for oil and gas

-On April 8, 2021 by Khaled al-Blooshi, vice president for digital projects and innovation at Abu Dhabi National Oil Company (Adnoc)
+BY: Khaled al-Blooshi, vice president for digital projects and innovation at Abu Dhabi National Oil Company (Adnoc)

 Abu Dhabi national oil company’s strategy for growth is underpinned by an appetite for digital transformation.